searchspring/snap/packages/snap-logger/README.md

 ```

 ## Controller usage
-Snap Logger is a dependency of Snap Controller and it is recommended to use logging methods of the controller
+Snap Logger is a dependency of Snap Controller and it is recommended to use logging methods of the controller in place of `console` methods.

 See [Typical Usage](../../README.md#TypicalUsage)